 On the day the Wall “fell” in November of 1989, I had been back in New York for only a few months.
 My partner shook me awake shouting that “the wall was down” and I leaped from my bed and raced to the television to see.
 Of course, the wall wasn’t down.
 It still stood, intact and enormous, but instead of a concrete barrier surrounded by emptiness, there were crowds of people dancing on top and young men with pickaxes trying to hack it to pieces.
 I cried, as I would cry nineteen years later on the night I heard the first commentator announce Barack Obama was President.
 Both events were emotionally overwhelming, uplifting, and swept away barriers that only hours before had still seemed monumental, permanent, and impossible to overcome.

 When I returned to a reunified Germany in 1993, I was able to drive over the former border without stopping.
 It was a one-way journey from East to West with a former East German who was then commuting between Dresden and Munich.
 “Tell me when we get to the old border,” I told him, a man who’d never crossed it when it existed.

 “Oh, Linda,” he looked contrite.
 “We crossed about fifteen minutes ago.
 I thought you knew.”

 I was stunned.
 How was it possible that I could have missed the border?
 How was it possible to drive past that monolith of concrete and barbed wire without noticing?
-But the truth was that by 1993, the old apparatus of containment was gone, dismantled and allowed to overgrow.
+But the truth was that by 1993, the old apparatus of containment was gone, dismantled or allowed to overgrow.